canonical-web-and-design/tutorials.ubuntu.com/tutorials/try-ubuntu-before-you-install/try-ubuntu-before-you-install.md

 Running Ubuntu directly from either a USB stick or a DVD is a quick and easy way to experience how Ubuntu works for you, and how it works with your hardware.
 Most importantly, it doesn't alter your computer's configuration in any way, and a simple restart without the USB stick or DVD is all that's needed to restore your machine to its previous state.

-With a *live* Ubuntu, you can do almost anything you can from an installed operating system:
+With a *live* Ubuntu, you can do almost anything you can from an *installed* Ubuntu:

 - Safely browse the internet without storing any history or cookie data
 - Access files and edit files stored on your computer or USB stick